-Holland has a big variety of places to visit and explore the different faces and culture of this beautiful country.
-To help you get started here is my list of top picks for where to go for one or two days from Amsterdam.
+The Netherlands have a big variety of places which are totally worth a visit.
+To help you get started here is our list of top picks of places to go for one or two days during your stay in the Netherlands.

 Before we start, here are two links that might be helpful if you want to explore Holland: